Turns out the adage that only death and taxes are certain isn’t 100% true — in a good way.

 As you’re painfully aware, the federal government takes a piece of the income pie to help pay for public projects and the infrastructure we use.
 So do the vast majority of most states.

 You see those deductions every time you look at your paycheck.
-But there are types of income exempt from taxes and thus can’t be used to tally how much you owe in taxes.
+However, some types of income are exempt from taxes and thus can't be used to calculate your tax owed.

-Here are 16 kinds of income the IRS won’t tax you to help you enjoy your bigger refund.
+Here are 16 kinds of income the IRS won't tax you to help get ahead financially.

 Adoption assistance

-If your employer provided you with paid adoption assistance, that’s nontaxable income.
-For 2022, the max amount is $14,890 per child.
+If your employer provided you with paid adoption assistance, that's nontaxable income.
+For 2025, the maximum amount is $17,280 per child.

 The IRS has a few rules about what qualifies as an expense, like adoption fees, court costs, and travel.